 Whether clients are married or cohabiting, separation is an emotional and often stressful time.
 Once the terms of an agreement have been reached on how the negotiations will proceed -collaborative approach, mediation, or traditional negotiations – from there it’s a matter of gathering all the relevant documentation to prove ownership and value.

 What happens when one spouse or partner unexpectedly dies before an agreement has been signed?
 This blog will offer a few considerations and in no way is this material to be considered comprehensive legal advice.

 Time to Grieve

 The law often imposes harsh deadlines to encourage decisions to be made quickly.
 Often these short term deadlines take advantage of recent memories, discourage litigation, and attempt to preserve evidence.

-Family related legislation recognizes that personal relationships, while having an economic likeness to commercial legislation, need to be respected given their natural emotional component.
+Family-related legislation recognizes that personal relationship while having an economic likeness to commercial legislation, need to be respected given their natural emotional component.
 It provides a period of six months for the surviving married spouse to decide an important choice.

 Grieving takes over flooding the brain with emotion.
 The rational decision making brain can’t compete with the overwhelming feelings.
 And that’s a message to take care and allow the bundles of emotions to happen.
 Fighting it or denying the pain being felt thinking it would be best to make a decision will likely result in a decision regretted later.

 Be alert to the possibility that a cohabitation agreement was entered into prior to marriage or common-law partners residing together.
 The agreement may provide that its terms shall continue if the spouses marry and / or subsequently separate.

 There may be clauses in this agreement that describe how property is to be divided if there is a breakdown of the relationship.
 Read the whole agreement to confirm whether there are provisions in the case where one spouse predeceases the other after separation yet before a divorce is granted.